Home

 #5: Simplifying tax season and audits

 Preparing financial statements for tax season is much easier with the double-entry bookkeeping system.
 Knowing all your accounts are organized and accurate saves time and reduces the risk of errors in tax preparation because it provides a clear audit trail.
-So, if you were to get audited, it’s much easier for auditors to verify your financial statements and transactions.
+So, if you were to get audited, it’s much easier for auditors to verify your financial transactions.

 #6: Appeals to investors and builds trust with stakeholders